ksuzu46/nyc-subway-entrances/README.md

 they have free transfer which means station has same set of routes and the distance between them is less than 0.28km by the definition in the project specification.
-The dataset holds info such as station name, line name, route name, corner, GPS info of station and entrance, and etc. Three are main program, and class SubwaySystem,SubwayStation, SubwayPortal, SubwayRoute, HashTable, HashItem, and GPS.
+The dataset holds info such as station name, line name, route name, corner, GPS info of station and entrance, and etc. There are main program, and class SubwaySystem,SubwayStation, SubwayPortal, SubwayRoute, HashTable, HashItem, and GPS.